 Respect his need for space

 As a man, guarding his independence and sense of identity is essential.
 Don't discourage him from pursuing his interests or working toward his own goals.
-While it's good to do things together to strengthen your bond, having time apart is important too.
+While it's good to have couple goals to strengthen your bond, having time apart is important too.

 Respect his need for space and support him in cultivating other meaningful relationships in his life.
 You should strive to be interdependent rather than co-dependent.
 You'll become the best versions of yourselves, and your relationship will thrive.